naveedmurtuza/fantastic-fiesta/_posts/2014-06-10-see-pixyll-in-action.md

 [pic]

 On your management computer, fire up your browser and navigate to http://ipaddress.
 Youll see the WebGUI of NAS4Free box that we will be using to configure the NAS4Free box.
-Logon (default credentials are 'admin' and 'nas4free')a and make yourself comfortable with GUI.
+Logon (default credentials are `admin` and `nas4free`)a and make yourself comfortable with GUI.

 ##### Configuring